CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 In the city gas business of Osaka Gas, methane (CH4) gas is emitted during measurement of gas quality and gas fitting work.
 We therefore strive to reduce emissions by introducing a system that can recollect gas without it being released into the air after the measurement, by employing a no-blow gas shutting-off method and using an Eco Purge vehicle.

-Methane gas emissions were 77 tons in FY2018, a reading indicating that the downtrend remains intact.
+Methane gas emissions were 88 tons in FY2019, indicating that the downtrend remains intact.

 Methane Emissions at Osaka Gas